-In Last week’s post, I introduced you to Single Sign-on (SSO) on the Acumatica Cloud ERP Platform, enabling a more seamless user authentication experience for users.
+In last week’s post, I introduced you to Single Sign-on (SSO) on the Acumatica Cloud ERP Platform, enabling a more seamless user authentication experience for users.
 I provided cursory treatment of Microsoft’s Active Directory & Azure Active Directory, focusing on external provider solutions from Google & Microsoft in more depth.
-I went in to quite a bit of detail on implementing each company’s OAuth 2.0 implementations.
+I went into quite a bit of detail on implementing each company’s OAuth 2.0 implementations.
 I think it is worth a follow-up post, revisiting and providing greater detail on Azure Active Directory for completeness.

 As I mentioned before, you can easily enable Microsoft’s Active Directory, Azure Active Directory, or Microsoft’s Live ID – or Google’s OAuth 2.0 client IDs with not too much effort.

 I have enabled both Google and Microsoft as external providers for users to login into my Acumatica instance below – and added Azure Active Directory.
 Having these three added, users logging into the system would see the following login screen in figure 1 below.